cconger/egg-stonks/README.md

 ## TODO list:

-* Give users the ability to specify names of the commodities on game creation.
 * Add a "New Game" button to the lack-luster Game Over screen.
 * Add a graph showing player value over each turn on Game Over screen (this data is already sent to the client).
 * Support taking Loans